How we buy goods and services

 We spend in excess of £1 billion of taxpayers' money annually on works, goods and services for the benefit of the communities and citizens of Kent.
 It is vital that this money is spent well by minimising costs and getting the best value whilst meeting the goals set out in our commissioning framework.

-Our procurement team provides a responsive procurement service and commercial advice and guidance to the council.
-This includes finding the most appropriate suppliers, running tendering exercises, negotiating and awarding contracts and providing a 'Purchase To Pay' service.
+Our commercial team provides a responsive procurement service and commercial advice and guidance to the council.
+This includes finding the most appropriate suppliers, running tendering exercises, negotiating and awarding contracts and providing a 'Purchase to Pay' service.

 For transactions of £50,000 or more, we will follow a formal tender process and seek at least 3 competitive tenders.
 We will make a decision on who can submit a tender, taking into account responses to the public notice and whether the company is on an approved list.

 For transactions for more than £8,000 but less than £50,000, we will seek at least 3 written quotations (at least one of which should be from a Kent business where possible) before a formal contract can be entered into.